This page provides information about opportunities for veterinary students that can help them prepare for leadership in the field of animal welfare.

 AVMA literature reviews are science-based, peer-reviewed literature summaries of select topics relevant to animal health and welfare.
 AVMA literature reviews are not AVMA policy, and generally do not draw conclusions; they simply report what we know from the literature or other verifiable data about a given topic.

-The 2016 AVMA Annual Convention will be held August 5-9 in San Antonio.
+The 2017 AVMA Annual Convention will be held July 21-25 in Indianapolis.
 This year's meeting includes a 4-day track dedicated to continuing education in animal welfare.

 SAVMA Symposium is an educational opportunity that exposes students to a variety of topics outside their typical curriculum, while offering unique networking experiences and career building skills.The three day program consists of interactive wet labs, lectures, academic and athletic competitions, an exhibit hall, and the SAVMA House of Delegates bi-annual meeting.